OSLL/mdbci/README.md

 Then each host is setup with the product.
 The products will be installed on the machines.
 The mandatory fields for each product is it's name and version that is required to be installed.

 When installing a database you must also specify the name of the configuration file and the path to the folder where the file is stored.
 It is advised to use absolute path in `cnf_template_path` as the relative path is calculated from within the configuration directory.

+`labels` names groups of machines that could be brought up independently of other machines in the configuration file.
+A set of machines with the same labels will be created when calling `mdbci up` with `--labels` option.

 ### Configuration creation